 It’s been a long time coming but it’s finally time for the Leaving Certificate results to be released.
-Over 57,000 students will find out their fate this morning but they’re not the only people who will be on tenterhooks as the mothers of Ireland will be right there with them.
+Students all over the country will find out their fate this morning, but they’re not the only people who will be on tenterhooks as the mothers of Ireland will be right there with them.
 Here are the nine stages of being a mother on Leaving Cert Results Day.

 The Sleepless Night

 The only person who will be stressing more than a student on the night before the results are released is their mother.
 Pacing up and down the landing, saying a few emergency Novenas (even though you haven’t been to Mass since Christmas) and checking that you’ve set the alarm about fifty times… All part of the process.

 You don’t want them going in hungry and you’ve been up since 6am so to keep yourself busy, you cook everything in the entire fridge… Only to be greeted by a nervous grumpy teenager who only wants toast and a can of Coke.